gamma-opt/website_research_team/content/authors/g_paula-weller/_index.md

 - Research Group
 - Doctoral Candidates
 ---

-Paula Weller is a visiting research assistant from RWTH Aachen University where she is studying towards her master's degree in Mathematics.
-Her main focus is optimization, more specifically combinatorial optimization and robust optimization.
-She is researching robust optimization and its applications to emergency response and resilience measures.
-Her goal is to use mathematics to eventually save the world.
+Paula is a doctoral student researching optimization under uncertainty.
+Currently she is specialized in robust optimization, which is the science of preparing for the worst case when making decisions under uncertain circumstances.
+Her ongoing research concerns the development and application of robust optimization techniques to emergency response distribution systems, leading to faster and more efficient response plans with a smarter use of available resources.